 |*AHS 120||Medical Terminology||

-*Note: All general education courses listed are considered pre-requisites to enroll in the first sonography course and must be completed with a grade of "C" or greater.
+*Note: All general education courses and the support courses listed are considered pre-requisites to enroll in the first sonography course and must be completed with a grade of "C" or greater.

 |DMS 109||Sonography I||

 |DMS 240||Clinical Education III||

 CPR Certificate for healthcare professionals is required prior to enrolling in DMS 109 and is required to be kept current throughout the program.

 Applicants who are not graduates of a 2-year accredited Allied Health Program or have the minimum of an Associate of Applied Science Degree in a clinically related field must complete NAA 100, Nursing Assistant Skills I, in order to be considered for the program.